openservicemesh/osm-docs/content/en/docs/demos/local_rate_limit_http.md

     All done 10 calls (plus 0 warmup) 3.183 ms avg, 6.7 qps
     ```

-    As seen above, only `3` out of `10` HTTP requests succeeded, while the remaining `7` requests were rate limited as per the rate limiting policy.
+    As seen above, only `3` out of `10` HTTP requests succeeded, while the remaining `7` requests were rate limited with a `429 (Too Many Requests)` response as per the rate limiting policy.
     ```
     Code 200 : 3 (30.0 %)
     Code 429 : 7 (70.0 %)